elicassion/active-gym/README.md

 </p>

-Active-Gym is a collection of environments for **Active Reinforcement Learning**.
+Active-Gym is a collection of environments for **Active Vision Reinforcement Learning**.
 It builds on top of existing common visual RL environments including [Atari](https://github.com/openai/atari-py), [DeepMind Control suite](https://github.com/deepmind/dm_control), and [Robosuite](https://github.com/ARISE-Initiative/robosuite).
 All environments are compatible with [Gymasium](https://github.com/Farama-Foundation/Gymnasium) interface.

-What is Active-RL?
+What is Active Vision-RL?
 It is a process that allows an embodied agent to actively gather new information in an environment.
 This library particularly focuses on actively managing visual observations, for example an image crop in a 2D environment or a viewpoint in a 3D environment.
 The agent takes motor actions (like manipulations, physical interactions) and sensory actions (like eye movements) together to finish a task.

+## Change Logs
+- 2023/12/27: Added support for RLBench.
+Version number 0.1 -> 0.2.
+    * TODO: may need to fix camera movement in RLBench
+- 2023/08: Added support for Robosuite.

 ## Installation